scj643/vyos-documentation/docs/configuration/service/ssh.rst

   Disable password based authentication.
 Login via SSH keys only.
 This hardens security!

-.. cfgcmd:: set service ssh verify-required
+.. cfgcmd:: set service ssh fido pin-required

   Require FIDO2 keys to attest that a user has been verified (e.g. via a PIN).

-.. cfgcmd:: set service ssh touch-required
+.. cfgcmd:: set service ssh fido touch-required

   Require FIDO2 keys to attest that a user is physically present.